psrearick/pm-reports/Docs/Setup Guide.md

 ## 1. Create the Drive Structure

-1. In Google Drive, create a new top-level folder (e.g., PM Reports).
+1. In Google Drive, create a new top-level folder (e.g., Reports).
 This is the `Output Folder ID` that the configuration will reference.
 2. Create two optional subfolders (you can name them differently if desired):

     - Reports – the script stores generated Google Sheets reports here.
     - Exports – the script stores PDF exports here.